PySimpleSQL/pysimplesql/README.md

 ```
 ![image](https://user-images.githubusercontent.com/70232210/91287363-a71ea680-e75d-11ea-8b2f-d240c1ec2acf.png)
 You will see that now, the controls were resized using the new sizing rules.
 Notice however that the 'Description'
 field isn't as wide as the others.
-That is because we overridden the control size for just that single control (see code above).
+That is because the control size was overridden for just that single control (see code above).

-Lets see one more example.
+Let's see one more example.
 This time we will fix the oddly sized 'Description' field, as well as make the 'Restaurant'
 and 'Items' sections with their own sizing

 ```python